-I’ve been a member for a couple years now and I’m going to share the tips I’ve learned for coping, including how magnesium supplements have reduced the frequency and severity of my migraine headaches.
+I’ve been a member for a couple years now and I’m going to share the tips I’ve learned for coping, including how taking magnesium for migraines has turned out to be a great method of natural migraine relief.

 The content provided here is for informational purposes only and should not be used in place of the advice of a healthcare professional.
 While my wife and I have been taking magnesium supplements every day for years, I can't say how they might affect you.
 Always consult a doctor if you have health concerns: don't try to self-diagnose!